Sphynx Cat Care & Health

 • Day 7 onwards 100%

-Again always watch your cat carefully over change days and a period afterwards monitoring their eating, drinking as well as their output and always pay attention to the warning given in red text above and below in this article.
+Always watch your cat carefully over change days & afterwards monitoring their eating, drinking as well as their output & always pay attention to the warning given in red text above & below in this article.if you cat experiences issues, stop, back track to the ratio that they were last comfortable at & allow a few days to re-settle, then move forward again more slowly.

 Removal of wet food to a dry only diet

-If your kitten/cat has been in a dual diet or a wet-only diet and you wish to dry feed on a free feeding basis always make sure the dry food you have chosen to use is a complete nutrition food of high quality.
+If your kitten/cat has been on a dual or wet-only diet & you wish to dry feed be this a free feeding or timed meal basis always make sure the dry food chosen is a complete nutrition food of high quality.

-Bear in mind that a kitten/cat that has been eating a wet food will have acquired some of the fluid it needs per day from that wet food and so when fed on a dry food only diet more water will be required per day therefore you must ensure that your cat has access to clean fresh water.
+Bear in mind kittens/cats eating wet food will have acquired some of their daily fluid needs from that wet food so when a change is made to dry food only more water will be required per day.
+You should always ensure that your cat has access to clean fresh water.

-An example of the schedule to phase out wet food and feed dry only is given below.
-In the example the cat has been eating 1 pouch per meal.
+An example of a schedule to phase out wet food to feed dry only is given below.
+In the example given the assumption is that the cat has been eating 1 pouch of wet food per meal.
+You can choose to free feed or you may feed dry as a timed food.
+What you do with the dry will depend on your wishes & desires for your cat & reasons for making the change.

-• For 3 days serve 2/3 of the pouch and supplement this with a dry food left down to free-feed.
+• For 3 days serve 2/3 of the pouch & supplement this with the dry food.
+If you wish this can be left down to graze (free-feed) or offer it for a set time, then remove.

-• On day 4 reduce to 1/2 a pouch per meal and feed this amount for the next 3 days supplemented with dry food left down to free feed.
+• On day 4 reduce the wet to 1/2 a pouch per meal & feed this amount for the next 3 days supplementing still with the dry food.

-• On Day 8 feed 1/3 of a pouch ration for another 3 days with the dry food down to free feed.
+• On Day 8 feed 1/3 of a pouch per meal for another 3 days.
+The dry ration should be offered now before the wet food if being timed fed or alongside if free fed.

-• On day 12 stop giving wet food and always make sure dry food (and water) are readily available.
+• On day 12 stop giving wet food.

-During the change to remove wet food your cat your cat is highly likely to beg you for more food especially at the times when he/she would have been given the wet food meals.
+During the change to remove wet food, your cat your cat is highly likely to beg you for food especially at the times when he/she would have been given their wet food meals.
 Don't be tempted to fill the gap with titbits from the kitchen or cat treats.
-If you are going to succeed you must be strong and ignore this begging.
+If you are going to succeed you must ignore this begging.
 Try instead to distract your cat with play.

 If the 12-day programme is not for you, consider making the phase-out more gentle by prolonging it over more days reducing by a tablespoon full of wet food at a time.